 Jewelry from the Victorian Era is far more prevalent than during the Georgian Era and easier to find.
-Gold and silver remained the most popular metals in Victorian Era engagement rings and other pieces.
+Gold and silver remained the most popular metals in Victorian Era Jewelry.
 Stones popular during this time were garnets, amethyst, turquoise, sapphires, pearls, and diamonds.
 Motifs involving animals, especially snakes were very popular.

 Edwardian Era (1901 – 1915)

-Diamonds and pearls retain their prestigious status during this period.
+Diamonds and pearls retained their prestigious status during this period.